ssigurdsson/Netcode-Visualization-Tool/README.md

 ### How to run

 For installation of Pygame refer to [these instructions](https://www.pygame.org/wiki/GettingStarted).
-For most users, this will be a simple "pip install" instruction.
-F.e.
+Generally, this will be a simple "pip install" instruction i.e.
 ```
 pip intall Pygame
 ```
 A local server may be started by running launch_server.py.
-This file specifies the size of the map, the orb density, and the number of player bots running on the server.
+This file specifies the size of the map, the orb density, and the number of bots running on the server.
 ```
 python launch_server.py
 ```
-Once the server is running, or one wishes to connect to a public server, the client game is started by running netblob.py.
+Once the server is running, or one wishes to connect to a public server, the client game is launched by running netblob.py.
 ```
 python netblob.py
 ```